Need to Know: World War II and the Rise of American Intelligence

 The book discusses the inner workings of American Intelligence before and during World War II: how it was little more than a fragmented cottage industry in 1940, with a few skilled craftsmen working here and there; how Japan was able to surprise and destroy the US Fleet at Pearl Harbor on December 7, 1941; how with British help the country surged forward, creating the various intelligence industries it needed to defeat the Axis and prevent an atomic Pearl Harbor in the future.
 The war foreshadowed the growth — and the growing pains — of the postwar years; Need to Know explores how many persistent controversies first took shape.
 From the White House to the beaches of Normandy, it is a riveting tale of codebreakers, spies and spymasters, counter-spies and commandos.

-Initial reviews have been uniformly positive, even enthusiastic.
-Cipher Brief awarded the book a coveted four trench coats, its highest rating. (https://www.thecipherbrief.com/column/book-review/world-war-ii-and-the-rise-of-american-intelligence) In June Kirkus Review labeled Need to Know "an intriguing account about the seeds that would sprout into America's intelligence agencies" while Library Journal rendered its "verdict" on August 1: "Based on extensive primary research, this striking and compelling account should be read by anyone interested in … US intelligence … and special operations during World War II."
+The New Yorker selected Need to Know for its list of "the best books of 2022," while Cipher Brief dressed the book in four trench coats, its highest rating. (https://www.thecipherbrief.com/column/book-review/world-war-ii-and-the-rise-of-american-intelligence) In June Kirkus Review labeled Need to Know "an intriguing account about the seeds that would sprout into America's intelligence agencies" while Library Journal rendered its "verdict" on August 1: "Based on extensive primary research, this striking and compelling account should be read by anyone interested in … US intelligence … and special operations during World War II."
 Publishers Weekly predicted that "espionage buffs will be fascinated" by "Reynolds's scrupulous and well-rounded approach [that] reveals the good, the bad, and the reckless in the early days of U.S. intelligence."